 Missy is a digital producer for Learning & Participation at the Royal Opera House.
 Raised in Zimbabwe, she began her career in music with a masters in flute performance, followed by a wide range of creative learning roles in diverse sectors of the music education sector.
 Throughout these roles Missy has continued to pursue her passion for breaking barriers to access for creative education through digital technology.

 A passion for enabling people to develop their talents and reach their full potential brought Nigel to NYMAZ.
 He works for Barclays Bank and possesses a keen interest in music and the theatre.

-Chris works across Yorkshire and the Humber with Arts and Cultural organisations and education settings in his role as Programme Manager at CapeUK - a charity working nationally to embed creativity in teaching and learning.
+Chris works across Yorkshire and the Humber with Arts and Cultural organisations and education settings in his role as Head of Enterprise and Skills at IVE - a charity working nationally to embed creativity in teaching and learning.
 He currently works strategically in Hull, Leeds, Rotherham and Calderdale to support the most disadvantaged children and young people to engage with high quality Arts and Cultural opportunities.
 He is also setting up bespoke creative vocational programmes with training providers across the region.
 Chris is passionate about developing young person led activities with a personalised approach to education and progression.